Harlabr/HammerPy/README.md

     14:32:01 - ConnectionError
 ```

-## ⚠️ Important

-- Use this tool **only** on websites where you have explicit permission to perform load testing.
-- Excessive threads and very low delay can cause denial‑of‑service (DoS) and disrupt server operation.
-- The author is not responsible for any misuse.

 ## 📝 License

 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.